-Some critics called the video a marketing scheme, while others were less critical, and labeled the video as something “awesome and powerfully driven like a car with no brakes.”
+Some critics called the video a marketing scheme.
+Others were less critical and labeled the video as something “awesome and powerfully driven like a car with no brakes.”

 Justice had their work cut out for them.
 During all this madness, they had to quash the controversy by issuing a statement defending the video.